01-edu/public/subjects/ai/numpy/README.md

 The dataset chosen for this task is the [red wine dataset](https://archive.ics.uci.edu/ml/datasets/wine+quality)

 1. Load the data using `genfromtxt`, specifying the delimiter as ';', and optimize the numpy array size by reducing the data types.
-Ensure that the sum of absolute differences between the original and the "memory" optimized dataset is less than `1.10**-3`.
 Use `np.float32` and verify that the resulting numpy array weighs **76800 bytes**.

 2. Display the 2nd, 7th, and 12th rows as a two-dimensional array.
+Exclude `np.nan` values if present.

 3. Determine if there is any wine in the dataset with an alcohol percentage greater than 20%.
 Return True or False.